Arachnoid and other brain cysts

 How are arachnoid cysts diagnosed?

 Many times, arachnoid cysts are found incidentally, when a child has a test such as an MRI or CT scan for another reason like head trauma.

 While most cysts can be monitored clinically, there are times when the cyst grows and treatment becomes necessary.
 Because an arachnoid cyst is a fluid-filled sac, the goal in treatment is to fenestrate, or create very small openings, in the wall of the cyst so the fluid can drain into a location where they body has built-in abilities to re-absorb the fluid.
-This relieves the pressure that is created by the cyst, and alleviates symptoms.
+This procedure relieves the pressure that is created by the cyst and alleviates symptoms.

 Depending on the course of treatment, you will likely have follow-up visits with your child’s doctor at CHOC.
 CHOC will follow your child throughout their life, from birth to surgery to recovery and beyond, with regular checkups to ensure the best possible outcome for your child.